Skip to main content

 • Last Revised: March 31, 2023

-• Summary: With the increasing sophistication and complexity of cyberattacks, there is a need for enhanced cyber resiliency, and an increasing emphasis on enhancing information security confidentiality, integrity, and availability by recognizing detection, response, and recovery, in addition to identification and defense, given the penetration of threats, the NIST cybersecurity framework has gained worldwide attention.
+• Overview: The increasing sophistication and complexity of cyberattacks requires strengthening cyber resiliency.
+Given the intrusion of threats, there is an increasing emphasis on enhancing information security confidentiality, integrity, and availability-by recognizing detection, response, and recovery in addition to identification and defense.
+Under these circumstances, the NIST Cybersecurity Framework has attracted worldwide attention.

-The purpose of this technical report is to describe the Cybersecurity Framework and to provide key points for its implementation in government information systems.
+The purpose of this technical report is to explain the cybersecurity framework and show the key points for introducing it into government information systems.

 Articles (PDF/1,148 kb)

-• Description: In order to ensure cyber resilience in government information systems, it is important to conduct vulnerability assessments.
-This document describes the criteria and guidelines for vulnerability implementation to enable the selection and procurement of optimal vulnerability assessments.
+• Overview: In order to ensure cyber resilience in government information systems, it is important to conduct vulnerability assessments.
+This document describes the criteria and guidelines for introducing vulnerabilities so that the most appropriate vulnerability assessments can be selected and procured.

 Articles (PDF/599KB)